archeryue/vim-config/README.md

 1. :PlugInstall
 2. :GoInstallBinaries
+3. install nodejs
-3. cp coc-settings.json to ~/.vim/
+4. cp coc-settings.json to ~/.vim/
+5. cp go.snippets to ~/.vim/UltiSnips/

 ## Install dependencies
 - install everything else vim can not find: llvm/clangd/ctags and so on